-Flea and tick seasons is almost in full swing, and these pests can cause serious problems for your pup.
+Flea and tick season is here, and in some areas, it’s now a year-round concern.
+These pests can cause serious problems for your dog no matter what time of year.
 Fleas can cause severe itching and skin damage, and for every flea on your pet, there could be hundreds of eggs and larvae around your home.
 Ticks can hide almost anywhere, are difficult to eradicate, and can lead to Lyme disease and Rocky Mountain Spotted Fever – both debilitating conditions.
 Here are four tips to help keep your dog flea and tick free:

-- Prevention is key.
-While prescription flea and tick preventives require a trip to your veterinarian, they often offer more convenience and peace-of-mind than over-the-counter options.
+While prescription flea and tick preventives require a trip to your veterinarian, they often offer more convenience and peace of mind than over-the-counter options.
 There are many topical flea and tick prevention treatments available for your dog as well as flea collars that can be convenient since they typically last longer than topical treatment.
 Talk with your veterinarian to find the best option for your four-legged friend.

-- Protect your environment, too.
 Don’t just check your dog for fleas and ticks, treat his environment as well including your home.
 In fact, homes are a desirable flea habitat because the fleas are shielded from the outside elements.
-Also wash your dog’s bedding and vacuum on a regular basis to reduce the number of fleas in your home.
+Also, wash your dog’s bedding and vacuum on a regular basis to reduce the number of fleas in your home.
 Because ticks lurk in grass or low-hanging bushes, keep your yard mowed and trimmed to keep ticks at bay.

-- Prevention all year long.
 Flea season can run into November or even December, and ticks can become active again as early as February.
 There is no clear time to start treating your dog.
-This is why you should consider prevention methods year round to keep your dog safe.
+This is why you should consider prevention methods year-round to keep your dog safe.